Visitors are Welcome!

 - Please do not leave valuables such as jewelry, cash, credit cards or a checkbook in your room

 - Please ask a family member to take your valuables home.
 If that is not possible, notify your nurse, and your valuables may be secured in an envelope in the hospital safe.
 They will be returned to you upon discharge.
-The hospital does not accept responsibility for items of value unless they are kept in the safe.
+Peace Harbor does not accept responsibility for items of value unless they are kept in the safe.

 - Please remind your visitors to not leave their possessions and valuables in their vehicles, waiting areas, dining room or your room.

-- Every staff member in the hospital should have an identification badge prominently displayed and should introduce themselves.
+- Every staff member at Peace Harbor should have an identification badge prominently displayed and should introduce themselves.
 You have the right to ask for identification.

 - Our staff is happy to escort your visitors to the parking areas on the campus at any time of the day or night.
 Please ask your nurse to call an escort for your visitors.

-- If you are aware of a threat to you or are concerned someone inappropriate may visit you in the hospital, please notify your nurse.
+- If you are aware of a threat to you or are concerned someone inappropriate may visit you in the medical center, please notify your nurse.
 We will take steps to address the threat and keep unwanted visitors from contacting you.

-For everyone’s safety, weapons of any kind are not allowed in the hospital.
+For everyone’s safety, weapons of any kind are not allowed in Peace Harbor.
 The prohibition includes weapons covered by a concealed weapons permit.
 If you have any concerns with security please do not hesitate to ask your nurse or other staff person to immediately contact Security.

 In the event of a fire situation, you will hear “Dr. Red/Code Red” followed by the location information from overhead speakers.
 Your caregivers are trained in fire response and will provide instructions to you on what to do.
 It is rare that full evacuation would become necessary due to fire.
 If this does occur, your caregivers will instruct and assist you in safe evacuation.